mslinn/eventuate-user-guide/src/sphinx/user-guide.rst

 Operation-Based CRDTs
 ---------------------
-If state update operations commute, there’s no need to use Eventuate’s ``ConcurrentVersions`` utility.
+If state update operations commute, there is no need to use Eventuate’s ``ConcurrentVersions`` utility.
-A simple example is a replicated counter, which converges because its increment and decrement operations commute.
+To illustrate this, let's examine a simple example: a replicated counter, which converges because its increment and decrement operations commute.

-A formal approach to commutative replicated data types (CmRDTs) or operation-based CRDTs is given in the paper `A comprehensive study of Convergent and Commutative Replicated Data Types`_ by Marc Shapiro et al.
+A formal approach to commutative replicated data types (also known as CmRDTs, or `operation-based CRDTs <https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#Operation-based_CRDTs>`_) is given in the paper
+`A comprehensive study of Convergent and Commutative Replicated Data Types`_ by Marc Shapiro et al.
-Eventuate is a good basis for implementing operation-based CRDTs:
+Eventuate provides a strong foundation for implementing operation-based CRDTs:

 - Update operations can be modeled as events and reliably broadcasted to all replicas by a :ref:`replicated-event-log`.
-- The command and event handler of an event-sourced actor can be used to implement the two update phases mentioned in the paper:
+- The command and event handler of an event-sourced actor can be used to implement the two update phases mentioned in the aforementioned paper: *atSource* (first mentioned on page 7) and *downstream* (first mentioned on page 5).
-  *atSource* and *downstream*, respectively.
 - All *downstream* preconditions mentioned in the paper are satisfied in case of causal delivery of update operations which is guaranteed for actors consuming from a replicated event log.

-Eventuate currently implements 5 out of 12 operation-based CRDTs specified in the paper.
+Eventuate currently implements 5 out of 12 operation-based CRDTs specified in the cited paper.
 These are *Counter*, *MV-Register*, *LWW-Register*, *OR-Set* and *OR-Cart* (a shopping cart CRDT).
 They can be instantiated and used via their corresponding *CRDT services*.
 CRDT operations are asynchronous methods on the service interfaces.